OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelunstructured.rst

 `MetaModelUnStructured` lets you quickly create a component with surrogate models used to compute the outputs based on unstructured training data.
-Generally, this is used to construct a low computational cost replacement for computationally expensive components.
+Generally, this is used to construct a low-computational-cost replacement for computationally expensive components.

 You can define a `MetaModelUnStructured` with as many inputs and outputs as you like,